sandutsar/ntopng/doc/src/cli_options/cli_options.rst

    A great deal of information can be stored for local hosts, including their Layer-7 application protocols.
 However, additional information comes at the cost of extra memory and space used.
 Therefore, although a user would virtually want to mark all possible networks as local, in practice he/she will have to find a good tradeoff.

-   Local networks can be specified as a comma separated list of IPv4 (IPv6) addresses and subnet masks.
+   Local networks can be specified as a comma separated list of IPv4 (IPv6) addresses and subnet masks or ASN (Authonomous Systems Number).
 For example to mark three networks as local ntopng can be executed as follows:

    .. code:: bash

-      ntopng --local-networks="192.168.2.0/24,10.0.0.0/8,8.8.8.0/24"
+      ntopng --local-networks="192.168.2.0/24,10.0.0.0/8,8.8.8.0/24,asn1234"

    In the ntopng web interface, local networks and hosts are displayed with green colors while remote networks and hosts hosts with gray colors.
 Extra information will be available in the contextual menus for local networks.